 10. Organize Around Value

 In today’s world, product development efforts are labeled successful if they can respond to change promptly and offer value.
-To achieve this agility, enterprises need to organize the work culture around set standard values.
+To achieve this agility, enterprises must organize the work culture around standard values.
 When the customer and market demands change, the enterprise can quickly adapt to the new requirements around the organized flow of values.

 12-Point Checklist for Implementing SAFe